UBCDingXin/cDR-RS/README.md

 # Resources for Implementing cGANs and Sampling Methods

+Some codes are borrowed from the following repositories.

 To implement ACGAN, we refer to https://github.com/sangwoomo/GOLD.

 To implement SNGAN, we refer to https://github.com/christiancosgrove/pytorch-spectral-normalization-gan and https://github.com/pfnet-research/sngan_projection.